-In this study, you'll not only find relevant and surprising data, but also a list of best practices for making your website stand out.
-Today, more than 85% of searches for products or services are being conducted online.
-Therefore, it's imperative that your site:

-- Shows up when your prospective buyers are doing their research, and - Creates a positive impression of your company once they find you.
+In this study, you'll not only find relevant and surprising data, but also a list of best practices on how to make your business's website stand out against the noise.
+With over 85% of searches for products or services being conducted online, it's imperative that your site shows up when your prospective buyers are doing their research, and that it creates a positive impression of your company once they find you.

-We hope you'll find the following information valuable to your own marketing and sales strategies.
-Continue on to learn more about AEC website best practices, discover the strengths and weaknesses of the 100 websites we analyzed, and see how your company stacks up.
-And of course, we are here to answer any questions you have along the way.
+We hope you find the following information valuable to your own marketing and sales strategies.
+Continue on to learn more about manufacturing website best practices, discover the strengths and weaknesses of the 100 websites we analyzed and see how your company stacks up.
+Happy reading!

 Sincerely,

-Susan LaPlante-Dube & Maureen Condon
+Susan LaPlante-Dube & Maureen Condon PMG Principals

-PMG Principals